Need Help? Give us a call.

 You’re probably most familiar with this one.
 According to CreditCards.com, a revolving line of credit refers to a bank or merchant offering a certain amount of always available credit to an individual or corporation for an undetermined amount of time.
 A credit limit is established, funds can be used for a variety of purposes, interest is charged normally, and payments may be made at any time.
 The debt is repaid periodically and can be borrowed again once it is repaid.

 Borrowing with a credit card is similar to using a revolving line of credit, with some key differences.
+What’s different between a line of credit and a credit card?
 According to Investopedia, there is no physical card required for revolving credit, and it does not require a specific purchase beforehand or at the time of borrowing.
 Revolving credit allows money to be transferred into a bank account for any reason.
 An actual transaction does not need to have been made yet.
 It’s very similar to a cash advance, where funds are made available up front.
 For this reason, revolving credit typically has significantly lower interest rates compared to credit cards.

 As with any kind of financing, a bank or merchant considers several factors regarding the borrower’s ability to pay before issuing revolving credit.
 For organizations seeking revolving credit, a financial institution reviews the company’s balance statement, income statement, and statement of cash flows.